niharika896/DELTA-TASK-3/README.md

 ##  Overview

-<code>❯ 🎬 Ticket Booking App – Overview
+❯ 🎬 Ticket Booking App – Overview
 The Ticket Booking App is a full-stack, real-time movie and event ticketing platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
 It offers a seamless and dynamic user experience for browsing shows, selecting seats, booking tickets, and managing user profiles.
 This application supports real-time seat availability updates using WebSockets, secure authentication with JWT and Google OAuth, and profile photo uploads with Multer.
-It also leverages Redux for efficient state management across the React frontend.</code>
+It also leverages Redux for efficient state management across the React frontend.

 ---